enc3/cobblemon-setup-1.21.1/README.md

 ### Reminder to download and move resource pack as well.
 1. Start the game, it should start normally without crashing.

-2. To test if the mod works, create a new single player world with Creative mode and cheats enabled.
+2. To test if the mod works, either try joining the server, or create a new single player world with Creative mode and cheats enabled.
 Pressing `M` should open the starter pokemon selection menu.
 Commands like `/spawnpokemon`, `/spawnallpokemon` should be available (unless you forgot to enable cheats on world creation).

 3. Change keybinds in `Options > Controls > Keybinds` menu.
 Video settings are in `Options > Video Settings`, you can adjust resolution, set full screen, etc.

 4. Connect to the server, IP is in the discord message.
 If you cannot connect on the first try, retry a few times.

-# Mods category
+# Mods list

 ## Mandatory
 - architectury
 - Cobblemon
 - fabric-api
+- CobbleDollars
+- cobblemon_knowlogy
+- Cobblemon_MegaShowdown
+- cobblemonriding
+- cobblenav
+- entity_model_features
+- entity_texture_features
+- MoreCobblemonTweaks
+- SimpleTMs
+- sophisticatedbackpacks

 ## Performance (Recommended)
 - c2me